 It is always wise to check Google reviews and see how many reviews and more importantly to read any negative feedback to see what the agency has said in response.
-Negative reviews can quite often be indicative of a lack in the agencies proper level of service but also may be from people who have not even had a relationship with the agency
+Negative reviews can quite often be indicative of a lack in the agency’s proper level of service but also may be from people who have not even had a relationship with the agency

 Level of service

 My experience has been that we have a large number of calls from people who are changing agencies and reporting to me their current manager is no good as they don’t offer the level of service that the landlord expected.
 I find these landlords chose their current agent as they charged the lowest fee.
-It must be remembered that all property managers work hard but when you chose someone because their fee is low you must remember they will need to do a lot more work to make the same income as someone who charges a fair and reasonable fee.
-Because of this fact the level of service drops and people become dissatisfied.
+It must be remembered that all property managers work hard but when you choose someone because their fee is low you must remember they will need to do a lot more work to make the same income as someone who charges a fair and reasonable fee.
+Because of this fact, the level of service drops and people become dissatisfied.

 Is it a property management specialist or a sales agency that manages property on the side?
-It is generally beneficial to work with a team who manage property as their main business or you may find you are with an agency that focuses of sales where the director is attracted to the sales dollar rather than making sure the landlord and tenant are being serviced.
+It is generally beneficial to work with a team who manage property as their main business or you may find you are with an agency that focuses on sales where the director is attracted to the sales dollar rather than making sure the landlord and tenant are being serviced.

-Are they REIV members
+Are they REIV members?

 Make sure you work with an REIV member as all member agencies work to a strict code of conduct which is policed by the REIV.

-Will you be dealing with a team of people who all have different responsibilities or a single contact who has a closer relationship with you ?
+Will you be dealing with a team of people who all have different responsibilities or a single contact who has a closer relationship with you?